 3 Reasons Why Your Furnace Is Short-Cycling

-A common furnace problem many homeowners run into is short cycling.
+A common furnace problem many homeowners run into is their furnace short cycling.
 Short cycling is when your furnace starts and stops too quickly and too often.

-Here are 3 reasons why your furnace might be short-cycling and what you can do:
+Here are 3 reasons why your furnace is short-cycling and what you can do to prevent this issue:

 Not the right fit